tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Functional Electric Cables/Spikes
 Duration: hh:mm:ss

 Now let's look at the **electric cable** sprites, that are in the sprite sheet.
 I want them to act like spikes in any other 2D platforming games.
-You might also notice, that there are several tile with them.
-That is because I made an animation and we will also learn how to create an **animated tile**.
+You might also notice, that there are several cable tiles.
+That is because they are a part of an animation and we will learn how to create an **animated tile** out of them.

 ### Animated Tile
-First, we need to only keep the first sprite as a tile.
+First, we need to only keep the first sprite as a tile, since the other 3 tiles are only the animation of the first one.
 So with the `TileSet` open:

 1. Go in the `Setup` tab
 2. **Right-click** on the second cable tile